 Each bite has a mouth watering combination of flavours and textures.
-At first crunch through the bitter chocolate, into the sweet gooey jam and finish with the nutty oat flapjack.
-Seems like heaven in a bar!
+At first, crunch through the bitter chocolate, into the sweet gooey jam and finish with the nutty oat flapjack.
+Seems like heaven in a bar, it is!

 The chocolate topping is made from melted dark chocolate, if you don’t have any to hand you could top with homemade chocolate.
 Create a mixture of melted coconut oil, carob or cacao powder and maple syrup, similar to my chocolate cups recipe .
 Bear in mind, the more mixture you make the thicker the chocolate layer will be.

 Looking for more snack recipes?
 Check out my recipe e-book Simple & Nutritious Snacks here.

 Vegan, GF, DF

 Firstly you need to make the jam filling.
 Place the berries into a pan, with a splash of water on high heat.
 Keep a careful watch not to burn, by stirring regularly.
 As the berries start to soften, mash them to a pulp.
 When they start to bubble, reduce the heat to a simmer and add the chia seeds.
 Combine the seeds fully and let simmer until the mixture thickens.
 Remove from heat and place in a bowl to chill

 Line a 8x12 pan with grease proof paper and set aside